-• THE AGRI-FOOD SECTOR IS DEVELOPING LABELS AND ACTIONS FOR STORING CARBON IN factors.
+• THE AGRI-FOOD SECTOR IS DEVELOPING LABELS AND ACTIONS FOR STORING CARBON IN THE SOIL • Some farmers indirectly render an eco-systemic service by storing carbon in the soil, but their management is constrained by many economic, agronomic, environmental and technical factors.
 Beyond European aid (CAP payments subject to virtuous ecological practices in terms of soil carbon, such as the maintenance of permanent grasslands, areas of ecological interest and agro-ecological infrastructures) and national support (reward for the eco-systemic services mentioned in recent discussions around the Climate Plan (July 2017), the National Food Conference (2017), the SNBC (2018) and the Biodiversity Plan (2018), the private sector has also put some actions in place.